-Matrix algebra: vectors and matrices; matrix operations: addition, subtraction, multiplication, inversion; notation, Solution to a set of linear equations
+- Matrix algebra: vectors and matrices; matrix operations: addition, subtraction, multiplication, inversion; notation, linear dependence, determinants, rank, solution to a set of linear equations and quadratic forms

 |Assessment type||Unit of assessment||Weighting|

-- A final group project which allows students to analyse a topic in depth by using techniques and concepts assimilated during the module (submission deadline in January, worth 70% of the final mark).
+- Final group project which allows students to analyse a topic in depth by using techniques and concepts assimilated during the module (worth 55% of the overall mark).
 Each project will consist of a Matlab code, a written report and an assessment of individual performances in the group.
-The assessment is designed to evaluate the skills in Matlab progamming, the ability to gather, analyse and interpret information on a particular topic and to use this knowledge to produce a written report.
-It also assesses the ability to work in a group, and evaluate individual performances in their team (Note: individual marks within a group are capped at the overall project mark, students with lower contributions weights will be adjusted accordingly) - linked to all learning outcomes (1, 2, 3 & 4).
+The assessment is designed to evaluate the skills in Matlab programming, the ability to gather, analyse and interpret information on a particular topic and to use this knowledge to produce a written report.
+It also assesses the ability to work in a group and evaluate individual performances in their team (Note: individual marks within a group are capped at the overall project mark, students with lower contributions weights will be adjusted accordingly) - linked to all learning outcomes (1, 2, 3 & 4).

-Students receive verbal feedback during lectures (in which multiple choice questions and real-world examples in economics are both attempted and discussed).
-Video tutorials will provide formative assessment and feedback on individual assignments and exercises.
-In these they receive guided explanations of structured exercises and individual guidance.
+Students receive verbal feedback during lectures and computer labs.
 Videos may also be used to deliver solutions of assignments, explaining concepts and procedures involved when the proposed solution code requires further clarifications.
 Computer lab feedback sessions deliver extensive formative assessment and feedback, possibly in small groups.

-- provide students with an appreciation of the variety of applications of simple matrix algebra in economics and finance.
+- Provide students with an appreciation of the variety of applications of simple matrix algebra in economics, finance and other social sciences.